BonusBank/bonusbank_docs/docs/general-info/active-goals.md

 # Screen III: Active Goals

-## The third of the four main screens of BonusBank
+<p align="center"><h3> The third of the four main screens of BonusBank</h3></p>

-#### In the info item on Goals we have already explained what they are, how to create them and the different options that we will have within BonusBank; so let’s now focus on this screen, what’s on it and how you can see it.
-Let’s start!
+<p align="center"><h4> In the info item on Goals we have already explained what they are, how to create them and the different options that we will have within BonusBank; so let’s now focus on this screen, what’s on it and how you can see it.
+Let’s start!</h4></p>

 ### What is the Open Goals screen and what do we find on it?